A. Scope and Responsibility

 - Reporting Accidents and Incidents:

 All accidents must be reported as soon as possible.
-The University provides a report form which includes provision for the supervisor’s comments and signature.
-The form can be found and filled out at the Online Accident Reporting System (OARS) www.ehs.washington.edu/ohsoars The department chair and administrator must also be notified of the accident.
+Environmental Health & Safety provides this Accident/Incident Report Form which includes provision for the supervisor’s comments and signature.
+The department chair and administrator must also be notified of the accident.
 All reports are reviewed by EH&S and the College of Arts and Sciences Safety Committees.

 - Medical Emergencies: